 They all compete against each other in Canada and since they still heavily rely on their Canadian business, the size of the players doesn’t really matter to some extent.
-A fee from a customer is still a fee generating profits.
-Their international growth is what can allow them to grow and expend further.
+A fee from a customer is still a fee-generating profits.
+Their international growth is what can allow them to grow and expand further.

 The Favorite Strategy